Graylog2/documentation/pages/getting_started/rsyslog.rst

 If you have modified the config file and it is somehow invalid, the service command will not bring rsyslog back up - so don't worry, you can always delete the line!

-Sending additional Messages
+Ingesting more log messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We have even more information how to send messages to Graylog on :ref:`a separate page <ingest_data>`.
-Use this Page as a start to have more external Data in Graylog.
+Please refer to :ref:ingest_data for further instructions about configuring Graylog and ingesting data from external sources.